119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Fewer Buyer Pool

-Most purchasers of salvage title automobiles pay cash because financing companies are less likely to approve loans for a salvage title automobile.
+Most buyers of salvage title vehicles pay cash since lenders rarely approve financing for these cars.
 This shrinks the pool of buyers even more.

 • Disclosure Requirement

-Ontario law requires the seller of the vehicle to be honest and fully disclose a vehicle’s title status when selling it.
+Ontario law requires sellers to fully disclose a vehicle’s title status when selling.
 Not mentioning the salvage status of your car is illegal and exposes you to potential legal sanctions.

 Also Read: Beginner’s Guide to Understanding Junk Car Titles